Displacement and migration in the context of governance and peacebuilding

 Displacement and migration pose challenges to policymakers, society and the economy.
 However, migration can also be an opportunity for development.

-People flee their home country for a wide range of reasons, including war, violence, persecution for political or religious reasons, and better employment and training opportunities.
+People leave their country of origin for a wide range of reasons, including war, violence, persecution for political or religious reasons, and better employment and training opportunities.

-Displacement and migration represent major challenges - for the individuals affected, their countries of origin and the host countries.
-GIZ’s work around the world helps tackle these challenges and create long-term prospects for people.
+Displacement and migration are associated with major challenges - for the individuals affected, their countries of origin and the host countries.
+GIZ’s work around the world helps tackle these challenges and create long-term prospects for people and protect migrants and refugees rights.

-Migration can also have a positive impact on development.
+Migration can also have positive impacts on economic and social development.
 Through its work, GIZ seeks to maximise these opportunities.

 Empowering refugees and displaced people